jupyter-server/jupyverse/README.md

 jupyverse --open-browser --JupyterLab.collaborative=true
 ```

-This is especially interesting if you are authenticated, since your will appear as the identity
+This is especially interesting if you are "user-authenticated", since your will appear as the
-you chose for authentication.
+identity you chose for authentication.